 We invite you to listen to these conversations in which we provide examples on how to break down traditional language and disciplinary boundaries and to foster creativity and new ways of understanding languages around the world, the societies where they are spoken, and the cultures they shape.

-Migration Studies and the Humanist Perspective (February 16, 2018)
+Episode 6: Migration Studies and the Humanist Perspective (March 2018)

 What does the censorship of bilingualism signal about how we construct our world?
 Is popular culture depicting or misrepresenting migration communities?
 How are the refugee crises presented in social media?
 Evelyn Alsultany, Madelaine Hron, Ana Celia Zentella, and Miguel Cabañas, guest presenters and organizer of this symposium meet to talk about human rights and refugees including their right to practice their religions, use their language, and retain their own features.
 Humanities research in these areas can inform the law and transform policy to create a conversation on the impact of migration policy on human experience.